rkuslak/dreadalign/README.md

 ## TODO

-* Support for single-instance of delimiter in range ala EasyAlign
 * Add support for "common" delimiters without specifying at run time (',', '=', etc), and allow them to be keybindable
+* Add support for "table" mode ala Emacs / OrgMode
 * Add support for regular expressions as a delimiter

 ## Release Notes

+### 0.0.3

+* Excensive refactoring of the code
+* Initial support for pre- and post-pending of text on delimiter

 ### 0.0.2